cd2bit/deafchi/docs-research/user-personas.md

 ## Audience - Directory - Browsing

+A person who would browse DeafChi's directory, and how it may solve their problem(s)

 - Persona #1
 - Persona #2
 - Persona #3

 ## Audience - Directory - Suggesting

+A person who would suggest an org/social/business to DeafChi's directory, and how it may solve their problem(s)

 - Persona #1
 - Persona #2